patrickquick/dta-thesis/README.md

 - **crf**: Contains the CRF modelling and evaluations.
 - **neural**: Contains the transformer model fine-tuning and evaluations.
 - **best_models**: Contains the best-performing model for each named entity.
+- **error_analysis**: Contains the files used for error analysis of the best-performing model for each named entity.